yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ### **ENTP**
 Explodes with unique ideas and creativity—but risks even *more* scatter without completion.
-Have strengths that AI is not effective at enhancing eg. real time communication skills, high charisma
+Have strengths that AI is not effective at eg. real time communication skills, high charisma

 ### **INFJ / INFP**
 Powerful for their strong creativity and self-exploration, but may face: